-The products accepted at PaintCare drop-off sites are the same products that have a fee when they are sold.
-PaintCare Products include interior and exterior architectural coatings sold in containers of 5 gallons or less.
+Architectural paints ("PaintCare Products") are defined as interior and exterior architectural coatings sold in containers of five gallons or less.
 However, they do not include aerosol products (spray cans), industrial maintenance (IM), original equipment manufacturer (OEM), or specialty coatings.
+Here are examples: